nodeconf/collective/GUIDE.md

-# How to run a ONE-SHOT
+# How to run an Event

+## Single Day Conference

 **ANYONE** can run a simple single day conference.
 We've collected documentation and best practices that make it even easier which you are free to adopt, with a few ground rules.

-* ONE-SHOT is meant to be *accessible* in cost and in content.
+* Keep your event *accessible* in cost and in content.
 Content should be good for new users and ticket cost should remain relatively cheap so that the local community can afford to attend.
 We have a lot of advice in the documentation here that can help you keep your costs low so that the ticket price can remain accessible.
+Without accessibility you limit your potential audience which will make it harder to sell out your event.
-* ONE-SHOT conferences celebrate a **city** and its local community.
-For instance, there is a ONE-SHOT London, but not a ONE-SHOT England, ONE-SHOT UK, or ONE-SHOT Europe.
+* Celebrate a **city** and its local community.
+For instance, there is a NodeConf London, but not a NodeConf England, or NodeConf UK.
+When you're trying to bring in your local community it's important to be proud of where you are.
+This is also attractive to people travelling there because they get to experience the locality -- that's why we love to travel :)
-* Every ONE-SHOT must adopt a **Code of Conduct** and commit to enforcing it.
-The default template includes one that you can modify with your contact information.
+* Every event must adopt a **Code of Conduct** and commit to enforcing it.
+The default templates include one that you can modify with your contact information.

 # Getting Started